Please select your country below

 Access and availability to gluten free foods on prescription may vary depending on where you live.
 Please ask your GP or Pharmacist what the arrangements are in your area.

 Gluten free alternatives to a core range of staple foods are provided on prescription in England.
 These products include a selection of fresh, long-life and part-baked loaves and rolls and a range of all -purpose flour mixes.

 Healthcare professionals measure staple gluten free food in units.

 1 (500g) pack of all-purpose flour mix

 The approximate allowance of gluten free food a person requires for a month has been suggested by healthcare professionals and Coeliac UK.

 no. of units

-If you pay for prescriptions and will be accessing gluten free food regularly the most cost-effective way of doing this is to purchase a Prescription Prepayment Certificate (PPC)
+If you pay for prescriptions and will be accessing gluten free food regularly the most cost-effective way of doing this is to purchase a Prescription Prepayment Certificate (PPC).

-From April 2019 a PPC costs £29.10 for 3 months or £104 for 12 months and will cover the cost of all your gluten free food allowance and any other medicines you may require.
+As of February 2020 a PPC costs £29.10 for 3 months or £104 for 12 months and will cover the cost of all your gluten free food allowance and any other medicines you may require.